xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/packages.md

 ---

-For a package to be usable in the XCDL component framework it must conform to certain rules imposed by the framework.
+For a package to be usable in the xCDL component framework it must conform to certain rules imposed by the framework.
 Packages must be distributed in a form that is understood by the component repository administration tool.
-For each package there must be a top-level XCDL metadata file which describes the package to the component framework.
+For each package there must be a top-level xCDL metadata file which describes the package to the component framework.
 There are certain portability requirements related to how a package gets built, so that the package can be used in a variety of host environments.
 In addition to these rules, the component framework provides a number of guidelines.
 It is not mandatory for the packages to strictly conform to all guidelines, but sticking to them can simplify certain operations.

 ## Packages

 ### What is a package?

-An XCDL/xPack package is:
+An xCDL/xPack package is:

 1. a folder containing a valid `.xpack.json` file;
 2. a gzipped tarball containing 1);